futurecolors/fc.tape/README.md

 ### windToPrev

 Wind sprite to the previous frame.
-If current frame is the first one, the last fame is displayed.
+If current frame is the first one and `loop` option is `true`, the last fame is displayed.

 ```js
 $('#tape').tape('windToPrev');